-In any such growth scenario (like above), each team needs to understand the hypotheses and assumptions, some of which were:
+In the growth scenario above, each team needs to understand the hypotheses and assumptions, some of which were:

-Branding: Core segment must love our brand.
+Branding: The core customer segment must love our brand.
 They will buy and pay for everything we offer

 Marketing: Scale acquisition to 20M users at a 25% conversion rate (CVR).
 If the CVR changes to 20%, the acquisition goal must increase to 25M.

 Product management: Launch new products to scale revenue.
 Maintain competitiveness and pricing differentiation of the current product.
 If the current product price competitiveness drops, some other strategy must make up for the gap.